-Answer: This question refers to the terrain mapped as High hazard (orange) upslope of the corner of Nelson and 5th Streets.
-The review of the slopes in Question 1 provides some useful background in the slope processes that are happening in this area of Starr Hill.
-Figure 14 shows clearly the very rough and disturbed terrain that has resulted from highly active slope processes, and Figures 9, 10, and 11 show the paths along which the most frequent landslides (debris slides/flows) tend to occur in this part of the slope.
-Furthermore, residents themselves have provided recent evidence of ongoing debris slides (Figure 16), indicating that the High hazard designation is warranted.
+Answer: The answer to this question can be applied to both areas mapped as High hazard terrain (orange) beside the G000 Park gully: the open slopes located to the southwest and northeast of the debris flow gully.
+The bowl-shaped terrain located upslope of the corner of Nelson and 5th Streets is now mapped as Severe, so this discussion no longer applies to that terrain (see Question #2).
+The surficial geology is the same in both areas.
+The review of the slopes in Question #3 provides some useful background in the slope processes that are happening in this area of Starr Hill.
+Figure 15 shows clearly the very rough and disturbed terrain that has resulted from highly active slope processes, particularly on the northeast side of the G000 Park gully.
+Figures 10, 11, and 12 show the paths along which the most frequent landslides (debris slides/flows) tend to occur northeast of the gully, and Figure 12 also shows the paths southwest of the gully.